KrishnaBiniwale/Pacman/README.md

 # Pacman
-A small recreation of one of the most famous videogame ever created, Pacman.
+A recreation of one of the most famous videogame ever created, Pacman.